typelevel/typelevel.github.com/_posts/2015-07-19-forget-refinement-aux.md

 article.
 With `Aux`, as with ordinary parameterized types, a missing argument is caught by the compiler, and misspelling the parameter name is impossible.

+In the next part, we’ll see why something that, at first glance, seems like a workable alternative to either refinement or the `Aux` trick, doesn’t work out as well as people wish it would.

 *This article was tested with Scala 2.11.7.*